baselime/docs/getting-started/queries.md

 ---

-This section is a quick start on how to defined them with the Baselime CLI.
+This section is a quick start on how to define Queries, Alerts and Dashboards with the Baselime CLI.

 Baselime supports Observability as Code: defining your observability configurations as code, rather than clicking in a web UI.
 The entire platform is driven by YAML files that you can track in your version control.